-Here are three reasons why you should always make your own pesto:
+Here are four reasons why you should always make your own pesto:

 Why is homemade pesto healthy?